GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_openstack_on_gce.md

 apt-get update && apt-get install qemu-kvm -y
 ```

-1.8) Verify that KVM has been installed successfully
+1.8) Verify that KVM has been installed successfully.
 ```sh
 kvm-ok